It’s no secret that admission to medical school can be competitive. You’re likely pretty familiar with the basic requirements like:

 There’s no denying how challenging it can be to get into medical school.
 But with this advice on how to make your medical school application stand out, you should feel ready to put your best foot forward.

-*This article was originally published in 2019.
-It has since been updated.
+*This article was originally published in August 2022.
+It has since been updated to reflect information relevant to 2024.